 This course also provides the participant with the necessary skills to prescribe and provide therapeutic exercise programs.
 Benefits and risks associated with therapeutic exercise programs will be covered along with outcome assessment of exercise programs.
 Topics covered include joint biomechanics, exercise physiology, range of motion and stretching, gait training, strengthening exercises, balance and proprioceptive exercises, aquatic exercises, and exercises for wellness/prevention.
 Outcome measures (goniometry, circumferential measurements, etc.) will also be covered in the Biophysical Agent Modalities and Therapeutic Exercises – (CCAT II – Online) course.

-Completion of CCAT I online course, and participant must be a Veterinarian, Veterinary Technician, Physical Therapist, Physical Therapist Assistant, Occupational Therapist or an actively enrolled student in one of these fields.
+Participant must be a Veterinarian, Veterinary Technician, Physical Therapist, Physical Therapist Assistant, Occupational Therapist or an actively enrolled student in one of these fields.

 Fundamentals of Rehabilitation

 - Tissue healing